 - In 200 metres the track narrows to a path and enters a lightly wooded area.
 In a further 300 metre ignore a path to your left to continue straight on, your direction 115°, with a hawthorn hedge on your right and a large open field to your left.
 You are skirting the water meadows which stretch away to Dedham in the distance.

 - In 340 metres you come to a potentially muddy T-junction where you turn right following a yellow arrow, due south.
-In 40 metres, in front of a wooden field gate, turn left to go on two planks over a stream.
-Ignore a stile to the right on the other side to continue ahead, initially very close to the fence on your right and then veering towards a stile ahead which you reach after 30 metres.
-Cross it (with difficult as it is broken) and continue ahead, along the right-hand side of a field.
+In 40 metres, in front of a wooden field gate, turn left to go on three planks over a stream.
+Ignore a stile to the right on the other side to continue ahead,through light woodland, initially very close to the fence on your right and then veering towards a stile ahead which you reach after 30 metres.
+Cross it and continue ahead, along the right-hand side of a field.

-- In 100 metres go over another stile to carry on, your direction 130°, through a water meadow, with a field fence on your left.
+- In 100 metres go over another stile, bear left and carry on, your direction 130°, through a water meadow, with a field fence on your left.
 Ackworth Manor House (which Randolph Churchill used to own) is visible to the left.

-- In 90 metres ignore a path continuing to the right and go over a stile to enter a fenced path.
-In 215 metres go over a stile and turn left with a river backwater to the right and a field edge on your left towards a cottage, your direction 105°.
+- In 90 metres ignore a path continuing to the right and go over a stile to enter a fenced-in path.
+In 215 metres go over a stile and bear left with a river backwater to the right and a field edge on your left towards a cottage, your direction 105°.

 - In 110 metres you pass a fork to the left (which leads to a field where, 10 metres in, Constable painted The Cornfield (although the stream is now gone).
 Carry on up the road and in 240 metres you come to a road junction with a bench opposite .